 This is the project I had trouble with earlier this week.
 I grabbed the wrong can of yellow paint and didn’t realize it until I covered the seat and laid it next to the painted stool.
-But that’s not what this story is about.
+When I started the project I went through my three shelves of paint cans and found a can of yellow paint that I thought was the right one.
+I didn’t even know I had more than one can of yellow.

 I took the seats off of the chairs and proceeded to work on the project.
 The whole time I was telling the JTS ( of course he wasn’t known as the JTS then) how I didn’t know what I was doing and it was going to be a mess.
 He got down in the floor with me and we worked on the project together.